AttuneOps/VMWare-ESXi-APIs/parameters/vmwarebootisodir/README.md

-The directory of where the kickstart ISOs are copied to.
+The directory of where the kickstart ISOs are copied to on vSPhere.